lightscalar/minimal-docker-compose/README.md

 # Minimal Docker Compose Example

-Basic working example that links a flask webserver to a mongo database instance.
+Basic working example that links a flask webserver to a Mongo database instance.

 ## First, Get Docker